AIM

 If you have pets, you know how much joy and comfort they give you.
-Your pet is likely considered a valuable member of your family.
+Your pet is often regarded as a beloved member of your household.
 Since you love them, you give them the best life you can.
 But what if you were suddenly unable to care for them?

 Who would care for your pet if you died or became incapacitated due to injury or illness?
 Would they know how to give your pet the same level of care you give them?
-A good way to ensure your pet is well cared for if something happens to you is to create a pet trust.
+Establishing a pet trust is a great way to ensure your pet gets proper care in an emergency.

 Pet trusts have become increasingly popular in recent years as pet owners become more concerned with the care and well-being of their companions.
 A pet trust is a legal document allowing pet owners to designate a trustee to care for their pets for the rest of their lives.